Hassan, Karnataka: History

+Hassan dates from beginnings of the Hoysala Empire in the 11th century.
+Hoysala Empire ruled this city for a long time and their influence can be seen in the art and inscriptions on the different monuments such as in Halebidu, Belur and Shravanabelagola.

+Geography

 The city is situated 950 m above sea level.
 The urban population in 2011 was 133,436.
 It is situated at a distance of 182 km from the state capital, Bangalore, and 171 km from Mangalore.